ministryofjustice/itpolicycontent/content/confluence/enterprise/password-guidance.md

 - use a password that supports the classification level of the information or system
 - use a password manager, to help you choose and store your passwords
-- use a password that has a combination of characters:
+- use a password that has a combination of one or more of each of the following character types:
   -  upper case
   -  lower case
   -  digits
   -  special characters such as '`@`', '`$`', '`%`', or '`^`'
-- change your password for any information or system affected by a security incident
+- change your password if it provides access to any information or system affected by a security incident

 ## Never\.\.\.